|

 just the editing time.)
 Problem is, many

-of the forms used as starting points are themselves poorly written, victims of
+forms used as starting points are themselves poorly written, encrusted with

-decades of accumulated legalese, which tends to pile up like plaque in your arteries.
-It's intimidating or annoying to those who don't eat legalese for breakfast, and can be as difficult to read as a foreign language.
+decades of accumulated legalese, which tends to pile up like arterial plaque.
+It's intimidating or annoying to those who don't eat legalese for breakfast—and as difficult to read as hieroglyphs without the Rosetta Stone.

 Lawyers